 Let me introduce you to Malta – It is a small country, with a population of about 450,000 (2015).
 It comprises three islands, has traces of Middle Eastern and Italian architecture and is home to a number of world’s heritage sites.
 It’s scenic, with stunning vintage architecture and narrow lanes cluttered with local trade.
 You will find pretty much everything, from local craft and apparel to spices and delightful cafes.
 And if you are a fan of seafood, Malta will make your wildest dreams come true.
 More on food options later but make sure you leave your diet at home and take a massive appetite with you on a trip to Malta.

 The language, Maltese, has strong semblance to Arabic, and the country is fairly hospitable.
 We’d highly recommend hiring a guide for the place is filled with wonders and hidden gems, and it’d be a shame to miss out on them while you are in Malta.
+Malta Guides will also be useful if you’re considering living in the country.

 MUST SEE IN MALTA: